 Every effective range calculation will, by its nature, be only a broad approximation.
 Shot placement, bullet construction, and animal individuality will all dramatically impact the effectiveness of the bullet.

-For example, having 1,500 ft-lbs of energy to kill a bull elk is a decent barometer, but elk have also been killed with far less energy when excellent shot placement and bullet construction are in play.
-However, hunters who choose to use gear that does not meet this standard are often forced to either make an unethical shot, or to pass up shot opportunities when the elk isn’t turned the right way.
+For example, having 1,500 ft-lbs of energy to kill a bull elk is a decent barometer, but elk have also been killed with far less energy when excellent shot placement and good bullet construction are in play.
+However, hunters who choose to use gear that does not meet this standard are often forced to either make an unethical shot or to pass up shot opportunities when the elk isn’t turned the right way.

 Also, remember that the data in the table above is using averages of multiple loads per cartridge.
 You may be able to use a heavier bullet and achieve more energy or a longer range with more velocity.

 Long-Range Bullets vs Standard Hunting Bullets, it matters

 Since we’re talking about max distances, I’d like to clarify something here.
 Not all bullets are “Max-Range bullets”.
 I mentioned that a bullet may not perform well under 2,000 fps.
 Well, that would limit most hunting rifles to between 150 and 400-yards.
 But wait, there’s more.